 6. QuickBooks for Android (Free with a Quickbooks desktop subscription, starting at $12.95)

-QuickBooks offers elegant accounting tools to help you track and manage your finances.
+QuickBooks offers solid accounting tools to help you track and manage your finances.
 The Android app isn't a fully-featured, mobile version of the QuickBooks desktop application; think of it as a mobile companion app with useful tools to help you track sales, send out invoices and review recent payments when you’re away from the office.
 It requires a QuickBooks subscription, but a free 30-day trial is available.